Mingchenchen/off-lattice/README.md

 Use flag -h to see options

-Requires that the LA package has been install before.
+Requires that the LA package has been installed before.